fdazen/fda-documentation/payments.md

-However, note that **charges and corresponding payments are not linked in the system**: this means that invoices and reports won't record that a certain payment has been submitted for a certain charge.
+**Important**: charges and corresponding payments are not linked in the reporting engine: this means that invoices and reports won't record that a certain payment has been submitted for a certain charge.

 ###**Payment Operations**